Every young European aged between 18 and 30 years old. It is possible for non-EU residents to join too, when specified into the project itself.

-the European Solidarity Corps are meant to take action where it’s needed, in case of a crisis.
-Natural disasters, climate crisis, migrant emergencies or simply care of the weakest – like disabled people, poor people or youngsters with few opportunities.
+The European Solidarity Corps are meant to take action where it’s needed, in case of a crisis.
+Natural disasters, climate crisis, migrant emergencies or simply care of the disadvantaged ones – like people with disabilities, poor people or youngsters with fewer opportunities.

-They work like any other volunteering opportunities except for the fact that they are fully funded by the European Union.
-Moreover, they also preview jobs and traineeships co-funded by the EU and the hiring organisations.
+They work like any other volunteering opportunity, except for the fact that they are a Programme fully funded by the European Union.

-The calls are available for all young people from 17 years old and 30 years old.
-Those who already took part in the previous EVS programme will no be able to join the ESC.
+The calls are available for all young people from 18 years old and 30 years old.
+Those who already took part in the previous EVS Programme will not be able to join the ESC.

-The biggest innovation compared to the EVS is that now it will be possible to apply for a short-term project and, afterwards, also for a long-term project – while the reverse is not possible.
+The biggest innovation, compared to the EVS, is that now it is possible to apply for a short-term project and, afterwards, for a long-term project too – while the reverse is not possible.

 All European citizens aged between 18 and 30 can participate in the European Solidarity Corps.
 They must be legally resident in the EU Member States or the following Partner Countries: